UBC-CS/cpsc330-2022W1/docs/course_info.md

 ## Midterm

-The midterm exam will take place on **Thursday, Feb 13 in class from 11:05am to 12:20pm** (75 minutes).
-The exam is closed book except for one double-sided "cheat sheet" on letter-size paper.
-The notes need not be handwritten or even written by yourself (i.e., you can share).
+The midterm exam will take place on **TBD**.
+TENTATIVE PLAN, SUBJECT TO CHANGE: The exam is open book, meaning you are allowed to consult course materials, the internet, etc. However, you are NOT allowed to communicate with anyone else in any way during the exam.
+The exam will be distribution via GitHub in the same way as assignments.

 **Missed midterm exam**.
 There is no makeup midterm exam.
 If you miss the midterm exam, you must provide a justified and documented reason to the instructor.
 If you have missed the midterm exam for a justified reason, the weight of the midterm component of the course will be transferred to the final exam.

 ## Final exam

-The final exam will take place on **Friday, April 24, 2020 at 12:00-2:30pm** Pacific Daylight Time. ~~The exam is closed book except for two double-sided "cheat sheet" on letter-size paper.
-The notes don't have to be handwritten or even written by yourself (i.e., you can share).~~ The exam is open book, meaning you are allowed to consult course materials, the internet, etc. However, you are NOT allowed to communicate with anyone else in any way during the exam.
+The final exam will take place on **TBD** Pacific Time.
+TENTATIVE PLAN, SUBJECT TO CHANGE: The exam is open book, meaning you are allowed to consult course materials, the internet, etc. However, you are NOT allowed to communicate with anyone else in any way during the exam.
 The exam will be distribution via GitHub in the same way as assignments.

 ## Code of conduct